DIY Plumbing Made Easy: How to Repair Common Problems in Your Home

 Can I fix a plumbing problem myself?

-The most common plumbing problems are leaky faucets, running toilets blocked drains, and low pressure water.
+The most common plumbing problems are dripping faucets, running toilets, clogged drains, and low water pressure.

-You’ll need some indispensable tools like the plunger, an adjustable wrench pipe wrench Teflon tape, and the screwdriver.
+There are a few indispensable tools like an adjustable wrench, a plunger, pipe wrench, Teflon tape and the screwdriver.

 Is DIY plumbing safe?